Baronlegend27/academic-research-to-financial-freedom/papers/Markowitz, Harry (1952). "Portfolio Selection"/Notes.md

 | $w_i, w_j$ | Weights of assets $i$ and $j$ |
 | $\text{Cov}(R_i, R_j)$ | Covariance between returns of asset $i$ and asset $j$ |

-This formalizes **diversification** — combining assets with low or negative covariance reduces overall portfolio risk, even if individual assets are risky.
+This formalized **diversification**, which had previously been informal and lacked a rigorous, empirical foundation.
+Combining assets with low or negative covariance reduces overall portfolio risk, even if individual assets are risky.

 ---

 ### The Efficient Frontier

-A core concept introduced in *Portfolio Selection* is the **efficient frontier** — the set of portfolios that offer the best possible trade-off between risk and return.
-Portfolios on this frontier are *efficient* because no other portfolio can provide a higher expected return without increasing risk.
+A core concept introduced in *Portfolio Selection* is the efficient frontier.
+It is the set of portfolios that offer the best possible trade-off between risk and return.
+Portfolios on this frontier are considered efficient because no other portfolio can provide a higher expected return without increasing risk.

 Markowitz demonstrated mathematically how diversification can reduce overall portfolio risk by combining assets with **different return patterns and correlations**.
 This shift in focus from individual securities to the **interaction of assets within a portfolio** was revolutionary.